-Interesting to note that he feels second screen behaviour is actually driving people back from catchup TV to real-time, so people can chat with their friends while watching the show.
-That's a huge assertion.
+Interesting to note that he feels second screen behavior is actually driving people back from catch-up TV to real-time, so people can chat with their friends while watching the show.
+That’s a huge assertion.

-He also dismissed rumours of a 10 billion dollar acquisition by Facebook or Google as well as revealed some startling numbers:
+He also dismissed rumors of a 10 billion dollar acquisition by Facebook or Google as well as revealed some startling numbers: